 If you’re young, your retirement healthcare needs are probably the last thing on your mind.
 But even if your golden years are decades away, it might be a good idea to start thinking about how you’re going to pay for your medical bills and medications.
-The average 65-year-old couple who retired in 2015 can expect to spend a total of $394,954 on premiums, co-pays and out-of-pocket healthcare expenses by the time they turn 85, according to a recent report.
+According to Fidelity, the average 65-year-old couple who retired in 2022 can expect to spend a total of $315,000 in retirement.
+Consider working with a financial advisor as you plan for retirement healthcare needs.

 Find out now: How much life insurance do I need?